 I strongly advocate this method of profit insuring.
 It is also a question whether, in such a case, the trade had better not be stopped out than closed out.
 When you push a stop close behind a rise or a decline, you leave the way open for a further profit; but when you close the trade of your own volition, you shut off all such chances.

-"The scientific elimination of loss is one of the most important factors in the art, and the operator who fails to properly protect his paper profits will find that many at point which he thought he had cinched has slipped away from him."

 If it is your habit to close out everything before market close daily, the stop may be placed closer than ordinarily during the last fifteen minutes of the session, and when a sharp move in the desired direction occurs the closing out may be done by a stop only a fraction away from the extreme price.

 This plan of using stops is a sort of squeezing out the last drop of profit from each trade and never losing any part that can possibly be retained.
 Suppose the operator sells a stock short at 53 and it breaks to 51.
 He is foolish not to bring his stop down to 511⁄2 unless the market is ripe for a heavy decline.
-With his stop at this point he has two chances out of three that the result will be satisfactory:

-(1) The price may go lower and yield a further profit;

-- (2) The normal rally to 52 will catch his stop and enable him to put the stock out again at that price; - (3) The stock will rally to about 51 1⁄4, catch his stop and then go lower.
+With his stop at this point he has two chances out of three that the result will be satisfactory: 1) The price may go lower and yield a further profit; 2) The normal rally to 52 will catch his stop and enable him to put the stock out again at that price; 3) The stock will rally to about 511⁄2, catch his stop and then go lower.
 But he can scarcely mourn over the loss of a further profit.
 If the stock refuses to rally the full point to which it is entitled, that is, if it comes up to 511⁄2 or 5/8 and still acts heavy, it may be expected to break lower, and there usually is ample time to get short again at a price that will at least cover commissions.

 There is nothing more confusing than to attempt scalping on both sides of the market at once.
 You might go long of a stock which is being put up or is going up for some special reason, and short of another stock which is persistently weak.
 Both trades may pan out successfully, but in the meantime your judgment will be interfered with and some foolish mistakes will be made in four cases out of five.
 As Dickson G. Watts said, "Act so as to keep the mind clear, the judgment trustworthy."
 The mind is not clear when the trader is working actively on two opposing sides of the market.
-A bearish indication is favorable to one trade, and unfavorable to the other.
+A bearish indication is favorable to one trade, and unfavourable to the other.
 He finds himself interpreting every development as being to his advantage and forgetting the important fact that he is also on the opposite side.
 If you are short of one stock and see another that looks like a purchase, it is much better to wait until you have covered your short trade (on a dip if possible), and then take the long side of the other issue.
-The best time for both covering and going long is on a recession that in such a case serves a double purpose.
-The mind should he made up in advance as to which deal offers the best chance for profit, so that when the moment for action arrives there will he nothing to do but act.